Pre-electoral coalition agreement from the Black-Scholes point of view: Introduction

 \section{Introduction}

 A defining trait of the majority of parliamentary democracies is that no single party can independently establish a government; instead, they are compelled to enter into some form of coalition.
-These coalitions can be formed either before or after the elections, and from the perspective of political theory, there exists a wide array of research on this subject.
+These coalitions can be formed either before or after the elections and from the perspective of political theory, there exists a wide array of research on this subject.
 Notably, post-electoral coalitions have undergone more extensive theoretical investigation.
 Conversely, there has been a noticeable dearth of research concerning pre-electoral coalitions, as noted by Golder \cite{golder}.
 In this present contribution, our aim is to introduce a mathematical approach to understanding the phenomenon of pre-electoral coalition formation.

 From the purely mathematical point of view i.e. given the premise that voters will support a party regardless of whether it enters a coalition or not, it becomes evident that opting for a pre-electoral arrangement is a more logical choice.
-This is because, during the process of seat distribution, a political party inevitably loses a portion of its support (due to error in rounding -- so called Arrows paradox \cite{Arrows}).
-In other words, it would be more lucrative for political parties with similar programs to enter a pre-electoral coalition since the subjects with higher procentage of votes are not only in absolute, but also in relative advantage with respect to those with lower percentage.
+This is because, during the process of seat distribution, a political party inevitably loses a portion of its support (e.g. due to error in rounding -- see the Arrows paradox \cite{Arrows} for a comprehensive explanation).
+In other words, it would be more lucrative for political parties with similar programs to enter a pre-electoral coalition since the subjects with higher percentage of votes are not only in absolute, but also in relative advantage with respect to those with lower percentage.
 The example from Table 1 from recent elections in Montenegro serves as an illustration of the latter situation.
 The resources throughout the paper are pre-electoral polls by the Center for Democracy and Human Rights (CEDEM) \cite{CEDEM} and the State Elections Committee of Montenegro \cite{DIK}.

 However, in the case when a party safely overcomes an election threshold or when a party does not have fairly compatible political partners, then it might be reasonable not to make any pre-electoral coalition.
 To this end, we shall call such parties the "major" parties while those parties that are below or around the election threshold we call the "minor" parties.